The Gang Replaces Dee with a Monkey

-"The Gang Replaces Dee With a Monkey" is the fourth episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
-It is the 158th overall episode of the series and was written by main cast member Glenn Howerton and Nina Pedrad and directed by Todd Biermann.
+"The Gang Replaces Dee with a Monkey" is the fourth episode of the fifteenth season of the American sitcom television series It's Always Sunny in Philadelphia.
+It is the 158th overall episode of the series and was written by main cast member Glenn Howerton and co-executive producer Nina Pedrad and directed by Todd Biermann.
 It originally aired on FXX on December 8, 2021, airing back-to-back with the previous episode, "The Gang Buys a Roller Rink".

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis' and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, the guys think Dee may be starting menopause and, unwilling to tolerate her incoming behavior, decide to replace her with a monkey who serves great beers.
 Meanwhile, Dee is actually performing in character for a role.
 After she is rejected, she decides to open her own acting class for easy money.
 The episode serves to set up a story arc where the Gang goes to Ireland.

 According to Nielsen Media Research, the episode was seen by an estimated 0.235 million household viewers and gained a 0.14 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics, who praised the writing, performances and set-up for the coming episodes.